camiloahm/DockerTutorial/2-expose-container/README.md

 #Expose cointainer and build image

 ##Building an image
-We are going to use a super small Linux distribution called Alpine Linux with an Nginx HTTP server.Please check file coall Dockerfile that is inside this folder
+We are going to use a super small Linux distribution called Alpine Linux with an Nginx HTTP server.Please check file  "Dockerfile" that is inside this folder

 The `FROM` directive references an existing image in the registry.
 The `COPY` Directive copies the contents of the `./site` folder to `/usr/share/nginx/html` inside of the container.